 Even though this

-"Mad" members resulting in a set size of 4.
+"Mad" members resulting in a set size of four.

-In this section, we’ll go over a number of Redis commands that return information about the members held in a set.
-To practice the commands outlined here, run the following command, which will create a set with six members at a key called
+In this section, we’ll review a number of Redis commands that return information about the members held in a set.
+To practice the commands outlined, run the following command, which will create a set with six members at a key called

 - sadd key_stooges "Moe" "Larry" "Curly" "Shemp" "Joe" "Curly Joe"

 To return every member from a set, run the

 smembers command followed by the key you want to inspect:

 Output1) "Curly" 2) "Moe" 3) "Larry" 4) "Shemp" 5) "Curly Joe" 6) "Joe"